 - Assignment: Define how you implement version control in your project

 Introduction to version control systems

-Think about the times you worked in collaboration with someone, where you were both writing in the same word document.
+Think about the times you worked in collaboration with someone, where you were both writing in the same Word document.
 It was a bit cumbersome, right?
-You most likely had to take turns, so not to overwrite/redo the same part of the text the other was working on.
-On top of that there were many versions of the file being created, so that you could keep track of the most recent version.
+You most likely had to take turns, so not to overwrite/redo the same part of the text the other person was working on.
+On top of that you had to create multiple versions of the file, so that you could keep track of the most recent changes.

-This is quite unefficient and confusing!!
+This is quite inefficient and confusing!!
 What was the last version?
 Was it my turn to be working on this?
 So many potential opportunities for errors and time lost.

 And this is just talking about two people working in one file.
 Can you imagine projects with multiple files and many different contributors?
 It becomes almost impossible to work together and collaborate!